-Other experts believe that the rise in prescription drug abuse is an indirect consequence of the war on drugs.
+Other experts believe the rise in prescription drug abuse is an indirect consequence of the war on drugs.
 As illicit drugs such as heroin and cocaine become more difficult to buy, and the sentences for possession of those drugs continues to lengthen, more people turn to prescription drugs that are both abundant and accepted by society.
 Perhaps both of these issues blend and flow together, and cause the rise in use and abuse.

 Making an Adjustment

 Some prescription drugs change the way the brain works on a semi-permanent basis.
-People who attempt to stop using the drugs abruptly may endure uncomfortable side effects as their brains attempt to function without access to drugs.
+People who attempt to stop using the drugs abruptly endure uncomfortable side effects as their brains attempt to function without access to drugs.
 Other people may feel deep and strong cravings for the drugs that could lead them back into a relapse to drug use.

 - Attempting Eastern therapies to control pain, such as acupuncture

 - Encouraging patients to learn to meditate and breathe through pain symptoms

 - Encouraging patients to use ice, heat, stretching and exercise to control pain

 Some patients find these alternate methods so effective they no longer have pain control issues.

 People with psychiatric conditions need to continue their prescription therapies, but addiction treatment teaches them how to take their drugs properly.
 Moving forward, it’s important these patients continue to work with a therapist in order to build up their skills to handle the disease without drugs or with different medications.
 Patients who form a bond with their therapists are more likely to reduce their symptoms and avoid relapse.